Team-EoaNB-Redux/EoaNBR/toi/documentation/economy_docs.md

 </table>

 ## Triggers
 A list of triggers that can be used in limits, focus tree triggers, and anywhere else where conditions are located.
+All of these are GREATER THAN, so if you want LESS THAN OR EQUALS then do `trigger = no`
 <table>
     <tr>
         <th>Name</th>